What is Recipe Finder

 Community matters.
 Features like ratings and comments made users feel connected and encouraged them to return.

-We learned that search isn’t just about showing results—it’s about giving users relevance and control.
+Search experience isn’t just about showing results—it’s about giving users relevance and control.
 Adding better filters and sorting made discovery faster and more satisfying.